CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch05_surrogate.md

 the Surrogate Tool in the global control variables file:

 -   GENERATION CONTROL FILE
-> gives the directory and name of the generation control CSV file to use for the run.
+> directory and name of the generation control CSV file to use for the run.

 -   SURROGATE SPECIFICATION FILE
-> gives the directory and name of the surrogate specification CSV file to use for the run.
+> directory and name of the surrogate specification CSV file to use for the run.

 -   SHAPEFILE CATALOG
-> gives the directory and name of the shapefile catalog CSV file to use for the run.
+> directory and name of the shapefile catalog CSV file to use for the run.

 -   SHAPEFILE DIRECTORY
-> gives the name of the directory in which to look for the shapefiles in the shapefile catalog.
+> directory in which to look for the shapefiles in the shapefile catalog.

 -   SURROGATE CODE FILE
-> gives the directory and name of the surrogate code CSV file to use for the run.
+> directory and name of the surrogate code CSV file to use for the run.

 -   SRGCREATE EXECUTABLE
-> gives the directory and name of the srgcreate executable to use for the run.
+> directory and name of the srgcreate executable to use for the run.

 -   DEBUG_OUTPUT
 > specifies whether srgcreate will output debugging information as it runs (specify Y for yes and N for no).